Fleet solid support ship: Future ships

-With the introduction of the Queen Elizabeth-class aircraft carriers, a new class of solid support ship will be required to replace the existing ageing and incompatible Fort class.
-The Strategic Defence and Security Review 2015 confirmed that three new large solid support ships would be acquired for the RFA as part of the Military Afloat Reach and Sustainability (MARS) Fleet Solid Support (FSS) programme.
-Rear Admiral Paul Marshall was appointed its Senior Responsible Officer in February 2019.
+The advent of the Queen Elizabeth-class aircraft carriers necessitated the development of a new class of solid support vessels to succeed the current, outdated, and incompatible Fort Rosalie-class replenishment ships.
+The Strategic Defence and Security Review 2015 affirmed the acquisition of three new large solid support vessels for the Royal Fleet Auxiliary (RFA) as a component of the Military Afloat Reach and Sustainability (MARS) Fleet Solid Support (FSS) initiative.
+In February 2019, Rear Admiral Paul Marshall was designated as the Senior Responsible Officer for this project.

-The National Shipbuilding Strategy (NSS) released in September 2017 stipulated that the design and construction of these ships would be subject to an international competition pitting UK firms against those overseas in order to encourage competitiveness.
-Classified as "non-warships", the vessels were required to be tendered internationally as per Article 346 of the Treaty on the Functioning of the European Union (TFEU).
-This received opposition from political parties, including Labour and the Scottish National Party, as well as trade unions, such as GMB and the Confederation of Shipbuilding and Engineering Unions, who criticized the potential loss of work for British shipyards.
-They recommended that the ships be reclassified as "warships" and therefore exempt from the treaty, allowing them to be built in British shipyards.
-Sir John Parker, whose recommendations formed the basis for the National Shipbuilding Strategy, also criticized the government's approach as "not the right strategic approach" and recommended that "UK-only competition should be considered for future defence-funded vessels".
+The National Shipbuilding Strategy (NSS), which was published in September 2017, mandated that the design and construction of these vessels would undergo an international competition, allowing UK companies to compete with foreign firms to foster competitiveness.
+Designated as "non-warships", these vessels were mandated to be tendered on an international basis in accordance with Article 346 of the Treaty on the Functioning of the European Union (TFEU).
+This faced resistance from various political parties, notably the Labour and the Scottish National Party, along with trade unions like GMB and the Confederation of Shipbuilding and Engineering Unions.
+They expressed concerns regarding the possible job losses for British shipyards.
+Their suggestion was to reclassify the ships as "warships", thereby exempting them from the treaty and permitting their construction in British shipyards.
+Sir John Parker, a businessman whose recommendations laid the groundwork for the National Shipbuilding Strategy, also expressed criticism of the government's strategy, deeming it "not the right strategic approach".
+He further suggested that "competition limited to the UK should be contemplated for future vessels funded by defense."

 In 2018, a contract notice was placed for two solid support ships, with a probable option of a third later.
 The ships required a total cargo capacity of up to 7000 m3, the ability to travel at a sustained speed of 18 kn without resupply, the capability of delivering non-bulk logistic material whilst underway at 12 kn and transfer single loads of up to 5 t.
 A list of bidders was subsequently selected with a British consortium consisting of Babcock, BAE Systems, Cammell Laird and Rolls-Royce, as well as international bidders consisting of Fincantieri (Italy), Navantia (Spain), Japan Marine United Corporation (Japan) and Daewoo Shipbuilding and Marine Engineering (DSME) (South Korea).
 Fincantieri and DSME later withdrew from the bid, however Fincantieri later rejoined.

 On 5 November 2019, the competition was suspended to ensure "requirements could be met" and a "value for money solution found", which raised hope from trade unions that the competition could be restarted and involve only UK shipyards.